All Episodes

 Remember, this is a world governed by the aggressive use of force.

-That may offend people, it may scare you.
+That may offend people.

 You might even think that it's nutty and crazy.